Yiqiuuuuuu/hello-world/Test - Set PATH variable.md

 * Step3: click on "system" section<br>
 ![Image of "system"](pics/system.PNG)

-* Step4: select "About" in the left menu bar, and then click "System info" on the right side
+* Step4: select "About" in the left menu bar, and then click "System info" on the right side<br>
 ![Image of "About"](pics/about.PNG)

-* Step5: click "Advanced system settings" on the left side
+* Step5: click "Advanced system settings" on the left side<br>
 ![Image of "Advanced system settings"](pics/advanced.PNG)

-* Step6: click on "Enviroment Variables"
+* Step6: click on "Enviroment Variables"<br>
 ![Image of "Advanced system settings"](pics/environment-variables.PNG)